 “It’s because they’re so newly incorporated, but they’re about to be.
 I guarantee it.”
-Tess was sure of it.
+Lacey was sure of it.
 That was the other reason she wanted to pay them a visit.
 From experience, she knew it was best to get in on the ground floor of greatness.
 Between Chipper’s new rodeo grounds and racetrack, their capacity for charity funding was still virtually untapped.
 “I intend for the orphanage to be front and center in their minds when it comes to future sponsorships, and you’re going to help make that happen.”

 Her assistant stomped back to her desk and started turning off equipment.
 “Your beauty hides a ruthless streak a mile wide.”